Crucial-Diff: A Unified Diffusion Model for Crucial Image and Annotation Synthesis in Data-scarce Scenarios: Introduction

 \section{Introduction}

-The scarcity of training samples poses significant challenges in developing reliable deep-learning models, such as the scenarios of the industrial quality inspection with rare defect images \cite{roth2022towards,yao2023explicit,you2022unified,liang2023omni,liu2024cross} and the medical image diagnosis with rare precise annotations \cite{zhang2022lesion, lu2024anomaly,liu2024multimodal,li2024single,qiu2024learn}.
+The scarcity of training samples poses significant challenges in developing reliable deep-learning models, such as the scenarios of the industrial quality inspection with rare defect images \cite{roth2022towards,yao2023explicit,you2022unified,liang2023omni,gu2023remembering,liu2024cross,li2024promptad} and the medical image diagnosis with rare precise annotations \cite{zhang2022lesion, lu2024anomaly,liu2024multimodal,li2024single,qiu2024learn,li2025srconvnet,cong2025reference}.
 Therefore, this study focuses on target segmentation tasks in these data-scarce situations, aiming to investigate methods for generating effective samples to alleviate data insufficiency.
-To address this challenge, the Images and Annotations Synthesis (IAS) task in data-scarce scenarios has emerged as a pivotal paradigm \cite{hu2023anomalydiffusion, ControlPolypNet}.
+To address this challenge, the Images and Annotations Synthesis (IAS) task in data-scarce scenarios has emerged as a pivotal paradigm \cite{hu2023anomalydiffusion, ControlPolypNet,Guanfewshotgeneration,du2023arsdm,tan2021night}.
 It synthesizes diverse image samples with accurate segmentation annotations to expand limited data, enabling large-scale synthetic data to train and improve downstream models.

 Early IAS methods in data-scarce scenarios relied on traditional data augmentation techniques \cite{li2021cutpaste}, expanding the dataset through transformations like rotation and cropping, \emph{etc}.
-In contrast, the latest generative approaches, like Generative Adversarial Networks (GANs) \cite{niu2020defect, zhang2021defect} and diffusion models \cite{hu2023anomalydiffusion, Guanfewshotgeneration}, are employed to synthesize new images and annotations by simulating the data distribution of real samples.
-However, these synthesized samples, which we define as easy synthetic images, often exhibit distributions that closely overlap with real samples.
-As shown in Fig. \ref{fig:intro}(a), easy synthetic samples (yellow points) cluster tightly around real samples (pink points), demonstrating their limited diversity.
+In contrast, modern generative approaches, including Generative Adversarial Networks (GANs) \cite{niu2020defect, zhang2021defect} and diffusion models \cite{hu2023anomalydiffusion, Guanfewshotgeneration}, aim to replicate training data distributions by minimizing statistical divergence between synthetic and real samples.
+As shown in Fig. \ref{fig:intro}(a), samples generated by these methods, which we refer to as ``easy synthetic samples" (yellow points), cluster densely around real samples (pink points).
 This limitation is further highlighted in Fig. \ref{fig:intro}(b) of the industrial inspection scenario, where easy synthetic images appear visually identical to real anomalies, failing to introduce meaningful variations or challenges for downstream models.